mrismanaziz/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What do you get when you cross a pig and a pineapple?
+A porky pine